 Congratulations on the job interview!
 You’re probably already studying up on common interview questions and researching the company and your interviewers' backgrounds (right?).
 Maybe you've already rehearsed why you're the best candidate for the job over and over in the mirror.

 But have you thought about the question, “Why do you want to work for us?”

 Answering why you want to work for a company is an important question — and your response is one that can make or break your chances of securing your seat at that vacant desk.
-To help you answer why you want to work for the company for which you're interviewing, let's

 It's common that an interviewer will ask you why you want to work for their company in particular.
 Why?
 They want to know that the candidate they hire is genuinely interested in the company and its vision, as opposed to just interested in getting just any job.
 A motivated, excited candidate is going to stand out from the rest.

-To answer, "Why do you want to work for us?" you should always be sincere.
+To answer “Why do you want to work for us?” you should always be sincere.
 Understand the company and its past accomplishments and future goals well, and get to know the people who are working there already (especially the people interviewing you).
 Your answer should explain that you want to be part of the company because you're impressed or inspired or motivated or compelled in some way by their efforts and visions.

 In order to answer this question honestly, you should first ask yourself the question.
 Perhaps your answer for yourself looks like one of the following:

 - I really love the vision of this company.

 - My values really align with those of this company.